 Visit Tasmania to taste Australia’s finest sparkling wine, Riesling, Chardonnay and Pinot Noir and to hike in a vast wilderness.
 Rain forest, waterfalls and river gorges are accessible on day hikes from Cradle Mountain Lodge.
 Plus: Day-by-day guide

 At a cafe with friends in Sydney, a bottle of Jansz Tasmania Premium Cuvée sparked an impromptu visit to Australia’s southernmost state.
 I hadn’t yet felt the rain of Tasmania, but I knew how it tasted.
 Tasmania’s pristine conditions provide some of the world’s best food and wine.
 Other pleasures are just as compelling.
-Thunderous river gorges and glacial tarns are fixed in my sensory subconscious.
+River gorges and glacial tarns would soon become fixed in my sensory subconscious.
 The rugged beauty of the island’s ancient rain forests will win you over, too.

 Northern Tasmanian Wine Route